Choosing the right accommodation can make or break a trip. And choosing where to stay in Buenos Aires can be overwhelming.

 San Telmo may not have the best reputation for safety but it’s much, much safer than it ever was.
-9 years ago I would have said not to cross Avenida San Juan but today that’s not the case.

 As new shops and restaurants open, the “safety net” of which blocks are safe after dark in San Telmo is spreading out (there’s even a big art museum on Avenida San Juan now, the street that used to make me nervous!).

 While San Telmo is safer than ever, you should still be cautious of your surroundings (just like in any big city) and there are certain streets that are safer than others.